Skip to main content

 What is the most affordable roofing material in South Carolina?

-Asphalt Shingles is typically the most affordable option in South Carolina, at approximately $3.55 per square foot (materials + labor).
+Asphalt Shingles is typically the most affordable option in South Carolina, at approximately $4.21 per square foot (materials + labor).
 While it has the lowest upfront cost, consider long-term durability and maintenance requirements when choosing between options.
 The total project cost will also depend on your specific dimensions and local labor rates.

 Do I need a permit for this project in South Carolina?

-Most jurisdictions in South Carolina require a permit for this type of work, with typical permit fees averaging around $225.
+Most jurisdictions in South Carolina require a permit for this type of work, with typical permit fees averaging around $208.
 Permit requirements vary by city and county, so check with your local building department.
 Working without a required permit can result in fines and complications when selling your home.

-Is South Carolina more expensive than the national average for this project?
+Is South Carolina more expensive than the national average for this?

 Compare with local contractor quotes

 Use your estimate as a baseline to evaluate bids from licensed professionals in South Carolina.
-Quotes are optional — your estimate above is yours to keep.
+Quotes are optional.
+Your estimate above is yours to keep.

-Get quotes to compare against your estimate
+Get your estimate by email

 More Cost Calculators for South Carolina